Photo Hannah Knight

 - Naturally themed arts and crafts

-If your school is interested in visiting the EcoPark, please get in touch.
+If your school is interested in visiting EcoPark, please get in touch.
 As well as our wide range of standard activities, our skilled staff will be happy to discuss putting together a custom package to suit your needs.
 We an also arrange activities at your school or a nearby wildlife site.
 We also offer services for the creation of school nature areas, willow sculptures, greenwood shelters see the practical projects section for more details.

 We are a Learning Outside the Classroom accredited site.